 December 2, 2020

-Cedar Allergies: 4 Ways to Prepare for Cedar Season
+Cedar and Juniper Allergies: 4 Ways to Prepare for Cedar or Juniper Season

-Cedar, or also known as Juniper, is one of the worst allergens for so many people; they start out every year sneezing and coughing as mountain cedar pollen covers our state.
-It’s quite easy for cedar pollen to be swept by the wind and travel hundreds of miles.
+Cedar, or also known as Juniper, is one of the worst allergens for so many people.
+They start out every year sneezing and coughing as mountain cedar and juniper tree pollen spreads for miles.
+It’s quite easy for cedar and juniper pollen to be swept by the wind and travel hundreds of miles.
 In 1998, a researcher in Ontario, Canada found cedar pollen that had blown in all the way from Oklahoma to Central Texas.

 Cedar allergies flare up every year and you simply can’t avoid it, so here’s 4 easy ways you can prepare for cedar season.

 1) Don’t invite cedar or juniper into your home

 Your home should be a place that you can escape seasonal allergies and for that to happen, cedar can’t be following you into your bedroom.

 It’s easy to forget how much pollen can stick to our body.
 We should treat pollen like we treat dirt.
 If it gets on your skin or clothes, it’s there until you wash it off.
 You wouldn’t walk into your home covered in dirt and lie down on your couch, and yet so many people do that everyday with cedar pollen.